tmhglnd/collaborative-coding-practices/README.md

 - github: https://github.com/pastagang/nudel
 - docs: https://github.com/pastagang/nudel?tab=readme-ov-file#nudel

-nudel was born out of curiosity, to see if flok could be treated as a protocol, where different web clients access the same session.
+Nudel was born out of curiosity, to see if Flok.cc could be treated as a protocol, where different web clients access the same session.

 Languages (in browser): `Hydra` `Strudel` `KabelSalat` `Shader` `JS`